Lust and Lupus: Is the Sex Really Worth It?

 One of the biological things (yes, sex) that naturally increases serotonin (your happy hormone) and is psychologically proven to keep you close to your partner should not be prevented by disease.
 However, unlike the average human, it’s going to take work and introspection on your part to solve this dilemma.
 Here are some items I have experienced with lust and lupus, and some tips to get through them.

 Medications like biologics (Enbrel, Humira, Xeljanz, etc.) and methotrexate suppress your immune system.
 That’s the point, right?
 Since your body spends all day fighting itself, these drugs simply turn off your immune system making you more susceptible to disease.
 Issues like increased UTIs, kidney infections and increased yeast infections come into play with sex.

-Increased yeast infections are also common, increased vaginal puss and itching.
+Increased yeast infections are also common, increased vaginal secretions, and itching.
 Now isn’t that’s sexy?
-The thought of intercourse while knowing the possible outcomes, makes for a tough decision.
+The thought of intercourse, while knowing the possible outcomes, makes for a tough decision.

 Is your partner worth it?
 Is lust worth it?
 Is the pain worth it?
 Are weeks in bed worth it?
 I find YES, most the time.
 With a refined drug regimen, we can lead an “as normal” life as we desire, it just takes more work than the average person.
 People living with lupus need to have the desire to want to lead a full life and it’s not perfect.